finbourne/luminesce-sdk-java-preview/sdk/docs/SqlBackgroundExecutionApi.md

 <a name="fetchQueryResultExcel"></a>
 # **fetchQueryResultExcel**
-> String fetchQueryResultExcel(executionId, sortBy, filter, select, groupBy)
+> File fetchQueryResultExcel(executionId, sortBy, filter, select, groupBy)

 FetchQueryResultExcel: Fetches the result from a previously started query, in Excel format.